rsteve-dev/CSC_256_Team8/Selenium Lab/SRS.md

 ## 6. User Interfaces

-The UI will be intuitive and response.
+The UI will be intuitive and responsive

 Mobile responsiveness will be ensured for a seamless experience on various devices.